 Research that targets a prisoner population is not eligible for this exemption.
 The exemption is allowable if the research is aimed at a broader population and only incidentally includes prisoners.

 Research involving children is eligible for this exemption.

+**PLEASE NOTE: The UNCG Office of Research Integrity, along with many institutions across the nation, will not be implementing broad consent.
+This is mainly due to the lack of federal guidance and the burden and potential inability to track which participants signed broad consent and those who did not.